 BECOME A PART OF OUR SOCIETY

 Our application process is completed in two-steps.
 First, submit a Preliminary Application with very little basic lineage information, along with the application fee and first year's dues.
 Next, prepare and submit the detailed lineage information on the Application Worksheet (there is no additional fee for processing this).
 Once the Application Worksheet has been approved by the State Historian, it is sent to Plymouth, MA for approval by the Historian General of the General Society of Mayflower Descendants.
 After all approvals have been made, the State Historian assigns a State Number and prepares a certificate of membership.
 The membership certificate is presented at the next Annual Meeting.

-Annual dues are $30 per year.
-The first year’s dues are to be paid along with the Application Fee for new members.
+Annual dues are $50 per year.
+The current year’s dues are to be paid along with the Application Fee for new members.
 Dues are not paid on the Supplemental Application or Silver Supplemental Applications for Members in good standing with up to date dues.

 Please note, there will be a $25 reinstatement fee for lapsed and/or late dues.